virusme/Automated-Trader-for-The-Chartist/README.md

 >**Note**:
 > * License keys are emailed to your email address when you downloaded the software.
 > * It is not mandatory to input the license key.
-However, **The Chartist** facility will be only be activated for valid licenses.
-In case of invalid license key, you will have access to all other facility i.e. Interactive Brokers Gateway interface, but not **The Chartist**.
-You will have the option of activating **The Chartist** using **Activate The Chartist** button on the **Connection** tab.
+However, **The Chartist** auto-trade facility will be only be activated for valid licenses.
+In case of invalid license key, you will have access to all other facility i.e. Interactive Brokers Gateway interface, but not **The Chartist** auto-trade facility.
+You will have the option of activating **The Chartist** auto-trade option using **Activate The Chartist** button on the **Connection** tab.

 :arrow_double_up: [Back to Top](#table-of-contents)